 To remortgage your home, you’ll need to contact the association or local council who handled your purchase.

-Yes.
-You’re responsible for the same costs as any other homeowner - council tax, insurance, repairs, etc.
+You’re responsible for the same costs as other homebuyers.
+Costs include council tax, insurance, repairs.

-Should you choose to sell, the total you’re due will vary depending on the following:
+If you choose to sell, the total you’re due will vary depending on the:

-So, if you have a 60% share of your house, you’ll get 60% of the price of sale when you sell it and the Scottish Government gets the remaining 40%.
+If you have a 60% share of your house, you’ll get 60% of the price of sale when you sell it.
+The Scottish Government gets the other 40%.

-This means you can also benefit from any increase in the value of your home since you bought it.
-If you paid £200,000 and go on to sell at £220,000, you’ll still be entitled to the same equity stake percentage you went in with.
+If you paid £200,000 and go on to sell at £220,000, you’ll still get the same equity stake percentage you went in with.
 In this case 60%.
-Likewise, the government would also benefit in the same way.
+The government would benefit in the same way.

-However, there are tighter rules around eligibility as you would need to prove that you wouldn’t be able to afford a suitable home without help.
+There are tighter rules around eligibility.
+So you'd need to prove that you could not afford a suitable home without help.

 Get a mortgage with Trussle today

 Rated 4.9/5 on Trustpilot - the UK's top rated online mortgage broker